 The Journal Entries would be-

 - Many companies sell goods on either cash basis or credit basis.
-Hence, the ratio that they maintained should be check and accordingly entry should be passed if the details of the customer are not known.
+Hence, the ratio that they maintained should be check, and accordingly, the entry should be passed if the details of the customer are not known.

 - The cost of goods sold is also adjusted as the sales return will increase the inventory.
-The gross margin should be noted whether it is on cost or on sales if it is on sales, then one can directly reduce sales amount by that margin but if it’s on cost then one needs to adjust for weight as well.
+The gross margin should be noted whether it is on cost or sales.
+If it is on sales, then one can directly reduce sales amount by that margin, but if it’s on cost, then one needs to adjust for weight as well.

-The accounting equation shall stand true when revenue is reduced from the Owner’s equity and Assets are reduced either in form of cash or accounts receivable.
+The accounting equation shall stand true when revenue is reduced from the Owner’s equity, and Assets are reduced either in the form of cash or accounts receivable.
 Further, when the inventory and cost of goods sold are adjusted that is one is increase and the second one is decreased all belong to the Owner’s equity and hence the balance sheet is tallied.
-Sales return should be accounted timely as there could be cases where the firm might be inflating sales and recording returns in the next accounting period.
+Sales return should be accounted for a time as there could be cases where the firm might be inflating sales and recording returns in the next accounting period.